Rum Cruise Fequently Asked Questionsuseful information for your big rum adventure

 What do I need for proof of citizenship?

 A valid passport is preferred, but American Citizens can also choose to bring a certified copy of their birth certificate and a valid driver’s license.
+Citizens of other countries need to bring their valid passport.

 How much are gratuities and port charges?